Apelsinmack/Cryptaxation/README.md

 # Cryptaxation
 ## Background
-Cryptaxation in its current form is used to generate completed Swedish tax forms, for trades made on Bitstamp, but if the CSV files with transactions from another exchange are adapted to Bitstamp’s format, that should work as well.
+Cryptaxation in its current form is used to generate completed Swedish tax forms, for trades made on Bitstamp, but if the CSV files with transactions from another exchange are adapted to Bitstampï¿½s format, that should work as well.
 Without some program to do generate these forms, it becomes very burdensome to calculate all relevant values, and to fill in all the K4 PDFs.

 The first version of Cryptaxation was finished 2018, in time for the tax declaration.
 The project was initiated in a hurry and was built for own use in order to submit a correct tax declaration in time that year.
 It was used by a handful of people, and all the tax declarations were accepted by Skatteverket.
-Cryptaxation uses Adobe Acrobat Reader to fill in the K4 forms, which technically definitely isn’t the best solution, but works for now.
+Cryptaxation uses Adobe Acrobat Reader to fill in the K4 forms, which technically definitely isnï¿½t the best solution, but works for now.

-Please note that Cryptaxation is a tool to fill in K4 forms, but it doesn’t take any responsibility for errors.
+Please note that Cryptaxation is a tool to fill in K4 forms, but it doesnï¿½t take any responsibility for errors.
 Please use it with caution!

 ## Donation
 If Cryptaxation helped you out, why not make a donation to show your gratitude?
-It’s definitely a motivator for future improvements.
+Itï¿½s definitely a motivator for future improvements.
 ### Bitcoin address as QR code:
 ![alt text](cryptaxation_p2sh_donation_address_qr_code.png "Bitcoin address")
 ### Bitcoin address:
 32onXJMvZeFA8rp2KY5VC25QqKKxNiMZEp

 ## Limitations
-* Supports SEK, USD, EUR, BTC, ETH and LTC
+* Supports SEK, USD, EUR, BTC, ETH, LTC and BCH
-* Current version only has Skatteverkets K4 forms from 2014 to 2019
 * Rates from Riksbanken until 2020-03-28, so if you have made trades after that, delete them from the transactions CSV

 ## Requirements
-The program might work with other versions, but it’s tested with these:
+The program might work with other versions, but itï¿½s tested with these:
 * Windows 10
 * Acrobat Reader must be set as the default application for PDFs.
 It is used when filling in the forms.
 It has only been tested with version 2018.011.20035 and 2019.010.20098, but most new versions should work
 * .NET Framework 4.6.1 or newer